Injectables

 A few questions come up consistently in lip flip consultations.
 The first is whether the lip will look unnatural.
 With proper dosing and placement, the answer is no. The flip is genuinely subtle, and most patients report that friends and family notice them looking refreshed without being able to identify exactly what is different.

 The second concern is whether speech or eating will be affected.
-With appropriate dosing, no. With overdosing or improper placement, temporary mild difficulty with certain sounds or with drinking from a straw is possible but typically resolves within days.
+With appropriate dosing, no. With overdosing or improper placement, temporary mild difficulty with certain sounds or with drinking from a straw is possible but typically resolves within days as the body settles into the treatment.
 This is one of the reasons choosing a qualified injector is the most important decision in the process.

 The third question is whether the lip flip can replace filler entirely.
 For patients with already-defined lips who simply want a subtle enhancement, often yes.
 For patients with thin lips seeking real volume, no, and a candid consultation will say so.